-APPLICATIONS INFORMATION
+14 APPLICATIONS INFORMATION

-THE REFERENCE VOLTAGE
+14.1 THE REFERENCE VOLTAGE

-The voltage reference for the ADC081500 is derived from a 1.254V bandgap reference which is made available at pin 31, V{BG} for user convenience.
+The voltage reference for the ADC08D1000 is derived from a 1.254V bandgap reference, a buffered version of which is made available at pin 31, V{BG} , for user convenience.

 This output has an output current capability of $\pm 100~\mu A$ and should be buffered if more current than this is required.

-The internal bandgap-derived reference voltage has a nominal value of V{IN}, as determined by the FSR pin and described in The Analog Inputs.
+The internal bandgap-derived reference voltage has a nominal value V{IN}, as determined by the FSR pin and described in The Analog Inputs.

-There is no provision for the use of an external reference voltage, but the full-scale input voltage can be adjusted through a Configuration Register in the Extended Control mode, as explained in NORMAL/EXTENDED CONTROL MODES.
+There is no provision for the use of an external reference voltage, but the full-scale input voltage can be adjusted through a Configuration Register in the Extended Control mode, as explained in NORMAL/EXTENDED CONTROL.